biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 5th Place

-Church:	The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO
+* **Church**: The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO
-Coaches:	Molly Pace, YeVonda Hall (assistant)
+* **Coaches**: Molly Pace, YeVonda Hall (assistant)
+* **Team:**
-Team:	Becca Grigg
+   * Becca Grigg
-Ellen Oss
+   * Ellen Oss
-Meg Pace
+   * Meg Pace
-Kellen Hall
+   * Kellen Hall
 * **Preliminaries**:
-Round 1: Won against Norhtridge A/G, Grand Island, NE 125 to 75
+  * Round 1: Won against Norhtridge A/G, Grand Island, NE 125 to 75
-Round 2: Lost to Meridian A/G, Meridian, ID 90 to 105
+  * Round 2: Lost to Meridian A/G, Meridian, ID 90 to 105
-Round 3: Lost to CrossPoint A/G, Portage, WI 80 to 150
+  * Round 3: Lost to CrossPoint A/G, Portage, WI 80 to 150
-Round 4: Lost to Owasso First A/G, Owasso, OK 45 to 245
+  * Round 4: Lost to Owasso First A/G, Owasso, OK 45 to 245
-Round 5: Lost to Harvest Time A/G, Brunswick, OH 80 to 140
+  * Round 5: Lost to Harvest Time A/G, Brunswick, OH 80 to 140
-Round 6: Lost to Dayspring A/G, Bowling Green, OH 40 to 155
+  * Round 6: Lost to Dayspring A/G, Bowling Green, OH 40 to 155
-Round 7: Won against Orange County Worship Center, Santa Ana, CA 160 to 20 Round 8: Won against Calvary A/G, Dunwoody, GA 200 to 100 Round 9: Lost to Central A/G, Springfield, MO 65 to 185
+  * Round 7: Won against Orange County Worship Center, Santa Ana, CA 160 to 20
+  * Round 8: Won against Calvary A/G, Dunwoody, GA 200 to 100
+  * Round 9: Lost to Central A/G, Springfield, MO 65 to 185
-Playoff Round 2: Won against Calvary A/G, Dunwoody, GA Playoff Round 3: Lost to Dayspring A/G, Bowling Green, OH
+  * Playoff Round 2: Won against Calvary A/G, Dunwoody, GA
+  * Playoff Round 3: Lost to Dayspring A/G, Bowling Green, OH
 * **Round Robin**:
-Round 1: Won against Timberline Church, Fort Collins, CO 210 to 25 Round 2: Won against Central A/G, Springfield, MO 125 to 75
+  * Round 1: Won against Timberline Church, Fort Collins, CO 210 to 25
-Round 3: Won against Victorious Life Church, Wesley Chapel, FL 220 to -60 Round 4: Lost to Turning Point Christian Center, Vancouver, WA 85 to 165 Round 5: Won against Truth A/G, Chariton, IA 180 to -35 Round 6: Lost to James River A/G, "In Chains", Ozark, MO 10 to 190 Round 7: Lost to Harvest Time A/G, Brunswick, OH 60 to 205 Round 8: Lost to Calvary A/G, South Bend, IN 35 to 165 Round 9: Won against Meridian A/G, Meridian, ID 225 to 20
+  * Round 2: Won against Central A/G, Springfield, MO 125 to 75
+  * Round 3: Won against Victorious Life Church, Wesley Chapel, FL 220 to -60
+  * Round 4: Lost to Turning Point Christian Center, Vancouver, WA 85 to 165
+  * Round 5: Won against Truth A/G, Chariton, IA 180 to -35
+  * Round 6: Lost to James River A/G, "In Chains", Ozark, MO 10 to 190
+  * Round 7: Lost to Harvest Time A/G, Brunswick, OH 60 to 205
+  * Round 8: Lost to Calvary A/G, South Bend, IN 35 to 165
+  * Round 9: Won against Meridian A/G, Meridian, ID 225 to 20
-Round 10: Lost to Noble A/G, Noble, OK 55 to 155
+  * Round 10: Lost to Noble A/G, Noble, OK 55 to 155
-Round 11: Won against Nyssa Christian Fellowship, Nyssa, OR 95 to 75 Round 12: Won against Suncoast Cathedral A/G, St. Petersburg, FL 175 to 20 Round 13: Lost to New Life Community Church, Oshkosh, WI 75 to 170 Round 14: Lost to Corydon A/G, Corydon, IA 20 to 204 Round 15: Lost to Calvary A/G, Dunwoody, GA 90 to 190 Round 16: Lost to Orange Hills A/G, Orange, CA 70 to 125
+  * Round 11: Won against Nyssa Christian Fellowship, Nyssa, OR 95 to 75
+  * Round 12: Won against Suncoast Cathedral A/G, St. Petersburg, FL 175 to 20
+  * Round 13: Lost to New Life Community Church, Oshkosh, WI 75 to 170
+  * Round 14: Lost to Corydon A/G, Corydon, IA 20 to 204
+  * Round 15: Lost to Calvary A/G, Dunwoody, GA 90 to 190
+  * Round 16: Lost to Orange Hills A/G, Orange, CA 70 to 125
-Round 17: Lost to First A/G, Montgomery, AL 60 to 135
+  * Round 17: Lost to First A/G, Montgomery, AL 60 to 135
-Round 18: Lost to First A/G, Lafayette, IN 55 to 115
+  * Round 18: Lost to First A/G, Lafayette, IN 55 to 115
-Round 19: Lost to Grace A/G, Syracuse, NY 85 to 120
+  * Round 19: Lost to Grace A/G, Syracuse, NY 85 to 120
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="The Church at Briargate, 'Children of the Desolate Woman', Colorado Springs, CO" html=image_html %}